George5683/GatorGrid-Mesh/GatorGrid-Kicad/Design V1.0/README.txt

+# Kicad Design V1.0

-Explanation for the Pinouts on the Pico W:
+## Explanation for the Pinouts on the Pico W:

 - GPIO 1-22 and 26-28 are as the schematic states
 - VBUS is 5V when connected to micro usb to power the Pico
 - VSYS can power the Pico with ~1.8-5.5V input

-Schematics Update:
+## Schematic Update:
 - Added a JST connector for an extenal battery to be connected
 - Added a switch after the JSt conncector for powering the Picos
 - Added a polyfuse (polyfuse's reset instead of replacing the fuse if its broken)